ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

     :sortconcept 0

 will take the all built concept and write them out to `concepts.top` as a multiple line, with members sorted alphabetically.
 If you want the concept declarations sorted alphabetically, first do `:sortconcept 1`, then take `concepts.top` and replace your original script concepts from it.
 Then do this and then replace your original script concepts from this.

+# :variablereference
+List all user variable assignments in a bot and uses into TMP/reference.txt .
+See documentation in Finalize a bot